erleans/erleans/README.md

 ## Differences from gen_server

-No starting or linking, a grain is activated when it is sent a request if a activiation is not currently running.
+No starting or linking, a grain is activated when it is sent a request if an activiation is not currently running.

 ### Grain Placement

 * `prefer_local`: If an activation does not exist this causes the new activation to be on the same node making the request.
 * `random`: Picks a random node to create any new activation of a grain.
 * `stateless`: Stateless grains are always local.
-If no local activation to the request exists one is created.
+If no local activation to the request exists one is created up to a default maximum value.
 * `{stateless, Max :: integer()}`: Allows for up to `Max` number of activations for a grain to exist per node.
-Meaning a new activation until `Max` exist on the node will be created for each request.
-Preferaby in the future we can have this only create a new activation if the current one is busy.
-Possibly through `sbroker`.
+A new activation, up until `Max` exist on the node, will be created for a request if an existing activation is not currently busy.

 ### Example